 The Science of the Soul

-Since science usually limits itself to studying falsifiable claims that can be observed, measured, and experimented upon, there’s seemingly little work that can be done in the area of the spirit.
-Like God, the spirit appears to be an unfalsifiable, elusive, article of faith.
+Since science usually limits itself to studying that which can be observed, measured, and experimented upon, there’s seemingly little work that can be done in the area of the spirit.

 That’s a lot of ground to cover, so let’s dig in…